varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 The following detailed steps walks through the options for modeling of source Metadata as recommended for the getting started process.

-The end result of this modeling is available to be loaded from the sample metadata set `02 - After Import before Data Vault Modeling for MSSQL`.
+The end result of this modeling is available to be loaded from the sample metadata set `02 - MSSQL After Import`.

-More information on the sample metadata is available here: @bimlflex-load-sample-metadata
+More information on the sample metadata is available here: [](xref:bimlflex-getting-started-sample-metadata)

 ### Reviewing keys